ISISComputingGroup/ibex_developers_manual/doc/processes/retrospective-notes/Retrospective-Notes-2023.08.09.md

 - FA: We got through a lot of useful tickets, and a lot of tickets generally, and we have good new people in the team.
 - LC: Happy the last big block of MUSR is done and on schedule.
 - ES: Seeing the cryostat/ needle valve work was cool
-- FA: Hasn’t been too warm which is nice in the office, we aren't overheating.
+- FA: Hasn't been too warm which is nice in the office, we aren't overheating.